flashkot/jsPackCompress/README.md

 First is the byte `0x0D` (`\r` character), which is converted to `\n` during HTML parsing.
 This meant I had to escape both `\r` and `\\`.

-Then there is 9 bytes for which `charCodeAt` returns incorrect values:
+Then there are 9 bytes for which `charCodeAt` returns incorrect values:

 ```js
 {